Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 research through the development of mass spectrometric instruments and techniques.

-We currently have several major projects under way:
+We have several major projects in progress:

 Click on the publications tab in the menu bar to